AdaCore/learn/content/courses/advanced-ada/parts/data_types/numerics.rst

 Representation-oriented attributes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Attribute: :ada:`'Machine_Radix`
+Attribute: :ada:`Machine_Radix`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-:ada:`'Machine_Radix` is an attribute that returns the radix of the hardware
+:ada:`Machine_Radix` is an attribute that returns the radix of the hardware
 representation of a type.
 For example:

 .. code:: ada run_button project=Courses.Advanced_Ada.Data_Types.Numerics.Floating_Point_Types.Machine_Radix